rohban-lab/Salehi_submitted_2020/README.md

 # ARAE: Adversarially Robust Training of Autoencoders Improves Novelty Detection

-This repository contains code to reproduce the main experiments of our paper "ARAE: Adversarially Robust Training of Autoencoders Improves Novelty Detection".
+This repository contains code to reproduce the main experiments of our paper [ARAE: Adversarially Robust Training of Autoencoders Improves Novelty Detection](https://arxiv.org/abs/2003.05669).

 Also, you can find our pre-trained models and our final results.